Ernest12287/HTD-V1/README.md

 ## Environment Variables

-Create a `.env` file in the project root and provide the following variables:
+Create a `.env` file in the project root and provide the following variables.
+The included `.env` example lists all available keys:

 ```
 DB_HOST=